 I have my application materials together.
 How do I submit the request?

-Please email the form and supporting documents in .pdf format to DrivewayDesignException@portlandoregon.gov.
+Please combine the DDE Request form and supporting documents into one combined PDF document (using a .pdf format) and email it to DrivewayDesignException@portlandoregon.gov.

 **SPECIAL NOTE REGARDING COVID-19**

 Mailed applications will not be processed.
 Please submit all materials via email.

 Once your application and supporting documentation have been received, you will receive an email confirmation with your case number and instructions on how to make the online payment via the Bureau of Development Services Dev Hub.
 Please monitor your email inbox for an email from DrivewayDesignException@portlandoregon.gov.
 You may have to check your SPAM filter.

 How do I pay for the request?

 A Driveway Design Exception (DDE) fee of $250.00 will be charged at the time of request.
 (Portland Policy Document TRN-3.450) The DDE request form will not be processed without the payment of the DDE fee.

 Once you email in the request, a PBOT staff member will set up a bill that you can pay online via the Bureau of Development Services Dev Hub .
 Please monitor your email inbox for an email from DrivewayDesignException@portlandoregon.gov.
 You may have to check your SPAM filter.